inshapardaz/api/docs/dictionary/dictionaries.md

 }
 ```

 - If a dictioanry is created successfully, a object representing newly created dictionary is returned in response.
-Please review the [Dictioanry Resource](DictioanryResource) for detials on object.
+Please review the [Dictionary Resource](../resources/dictionary.md) for detials on object.

 - By default all dictionaries are public unless specified.